McPringle/komunumo/README.md

 - The `settings` array contains key-value pairs for instance settings, such as the instance name and slogan.
 - The `language` fields specify the language of the content.
 - The `communityId`, `eventId`, and `imageId` fields must be valid UUIDs.
 - The `begin` and `end` fields in the `events` object must be in ISO 8601 format with a timezone offset, such as `2025-08-06T18:00:00+02:00[Europe/Zurich]`.
 This ensures correct interpretation of event times, including proper handling of daylight saving time.
+They can be empty or `null` if not applicable.
-- The `imageId` fields in the `communities` and `events` objects must refer to the IDs of the images in the `images` array.
+- The `imageId` fields in the `users`, `communities`, and `events` objects must refer to the IDs of the images in the `images` array.
 The `url` field in each image object must point to a publicly accessible image file.
 If the `imageId` is blank, the community or event will not have an image associated with it.
 - The `visibility` field in the `events` object can be set to `PUBLIC` or `PRIVATE`, to define the visibility of the event.
 - The `status` field can be set to `DRAFT`, `PUBLISHED`, or `CANCELED` to reflect the current state of the event.